-Welcome to the 2 minute face lift.
-To make a simple yet effective face mask only 2 ingredients are needed which are both in your kitchen.
-Grab an egg and using just the yolk and 2 tablespoons of lemon juice, whip up using a wire whisk and apply directly to the face.
+- Welcome to the 2 minute face lift.
+To make a simple yet effective face mask only two ingredients which are both in your kitchen.
+Grab an egg and using just the yolk and 2 tablespoons of lemon juice, whip up using a wire whisk, and apply directly to the face.
 After rubbing it in, leave on for 2 minutes.
 Rinse gently with cool water.
 You'll feel a tightening that will leave your skin feeling refreshed and glowing.

 Uses for baking soda